Guide

 2. Problem-Solving Skills

 Problem-solving skills are invaluable in an ever-changing work environment.
-Employees who can efficiently identify problems and develop creative solutions significantly contribute to the organization's success.
+Employees who can efficiently identify problems and develop creative solutions contribute significantly to the organization's success.
 Skill management systems can help strengthen these skills through targeted training programs and case studies.

 3. Leadership Skills